What is a CPHR?

 As long as you are enrolled in the particular human resources program, a current member of CPHR BC & Yukon, and achieve a cumulative GPA equivalent to a B-, then you will likely qualify.
 Each institutional agreement may have additional requirements.
 You need to ensure you complete and submit the exam exemption form and fee payment. (see below)

-To apply for exam exemption, complete the exam exemption form and fee payment.
+To apply for an NKE waiver, complete the NKE waiver form and fee payment.

 CPHR BC & Yukon is committed to the integrity of the CPHR.
 By identifying and partnering with specific post-secondary institutions that have comprehensive HR programs, the association is able to conclude that students graduating from those programs have a breadth and depth of the CPHR body of knowledge equivalent to that required to successfully pass the NKE.

 There are no additional costs for members wanting to take advantage of this path to the CPHR.
-Student members wishing to utilize this option will pay the CPHR Application Fee of $60 and an exam exemption fee of $400.
+Student members wishing to utilize this option will pay the CPHR Application Fee of $60 and an NKE waiver fee of $400.
 This amounts to the same cost if one chooses to write the NKE.

 Ask a CPHR